Published by Christina Riley. Last Updated on November 2, 2023.

-- Safety Info
+- Before You Go: Safety Info

-- Starting the Rainbow Falls Trail
+- The Rainbow Falls Trail (from Start to Finish)

-- Hidden Falls to Rainbow Falls
+- Hidden Falls to Rainbow Falls to Turtleback Falls

 - More Things to Do at Gorges State Park

-- Places Nearby
+- Places Nearby (Hikes, Waterfalls, and More)

-To avoid that, please follow us on this one: The correct address you should input into your GPS is 976 Grassy Ridge Rd, Sapphire, NC 28774.
+To avoid that, the correct address is 976 Grassy Ridge Rd, Sapphire, NC 28774.

 Note that you must stay on the Rainbow Falls trail.
 While it is tempting to wander off to get a better picture or view, the rocks here are often slippery, and it’s a treacherous fall.

 Deaths at Rainbow Falls happen annually, so exercise caution.